WeidenhammerCommerce/wh/README.md

 ## ¯\ \_(ツ)_/¯
 ## WH creates a new shell command {wh} with a handful of M2 tools

+## v.0.1.3

+- Added config option to display all layout handles at the top of the page

 ## v.0.1.1

 - Added the {tools:regenerate} command